 If you're struggling to write stories your readers will love, you're not alone.
 We talk a lot about structure here at the Write Practice as a way to help you get your stories told.
-Today, we'll look at another model you can use to write stories that actually work: three-act structure.
+Today, we'll look at another model you can use to write stories that actually work: 3-Act Story Structure.

 Every story begins as an idea.
 The work of a writer is to take that idea, in all its complexity, and translate it into a story.

-Ideas always feel fully formed in our minds, yet when we sit down to put them into words, the struggle begins.
+Ideas always feel fully formed in our minds, but when we sit down to put them into words, the struggle begins.
 Ideas don't just morph into narrative form, complete with perfect plot points.
-The ideas resist our efforts, and soon the process of storytelling becomes torture.
+The ideas resist our efforts and trying to make the story make sense turns to frustration.

 Thankfully there are strategies you can use to overcome the stubborn nature of an idea and successfully rise to the challenge of writing a great story.

-One of the best strategies you can use is the Three-Act Structure.
+One of the best (and oldest!) strategies you can use is the Three-Act Structure.
 We'll define the Three-Act Structure and then look at the structure in action through some examples.